vuejs/vuepress/packages/docs/docs/guide/getting-started.md

     VuePress will start a hot-reloading development server at [http://localhost:8080](http://localhost:8080).

 By now, you should have a basic but functional VuePress documentation site.

-To understand how to structure your documents and configurations, check out recommended [document structure](./directory-structure.html).

-To config your documentation site and gain more custimization.
-Visit [Basic Config](/basic-config.html)
+Next, learn about VuePress' recommended [directory structure](directory-structure.html) and the basics of [configuration](basic-config.html) in VuePress.

-You can also use [static assests], markdown sytax and Vue Component your VuePress documentation.
+You can also use [static assests](assets.html), [markdown extensions](markdown.html) and [Vue Component](using-vue.html) your VuePress documentation.

-When your documentation site start to take shape, you may want to deloy it on a popular hosting services.
+When your documentation site start to take shape, you should also check out VuePress multi-language support at [Internationalization](i18n.html) and guides on how to [deploy](deploy.html) to popular services.